About Us

 Sylvia is an enthusiastic photographer and has been using digital imaging since the early days of Photoshop 3.
 Until recently she was a Senior Lecturer in Computer Science at Queen Mary University of London and has a wealth of experience in computing.
 She was part of the team that installed the first Internet connection in the UK in the 1970s and is listed as one of the 100 women pioneers in computing.

 Sylvia is a keen innovator having started using digital imaging in preference to a darkroom in 1996, and getting a Canon D30 shortly after they were launched.
-She has won a number of club awards for her photography, and all these images were produced digitally.
+She has won a number of club and national awards for her photography, and all these images were produced digitally.

 Her image of Sunset at Darlington Lake was shortlisted in the amateur category of the Wanderlust/Independent Travel Photo of the Year competition for 2004.